Published: 30 May 2024

 I love telling my stories.
 I love listening to others tell their stories.
 I am fascinated by the universality of a good story, and the power of laughing together at the things that were so huge and painful at the time.
 Once you’ve wept your tears and let go of the drama, stories become universal, and we can all laugh together.
 Someone told me “comedy creates community”, I like that.
 And, I was lucky enough to befriend Ash Flanders and Stephen Nicolazzo – great story tellers and lovers of laughter and they encouraged me and generously shared their time and expertise with me.

-Natalie Gamsu performs Shrapnel, co written with Ash Flanders and produced by Kadimah Yiddish Theatre, on June 15 and 16.
+Natalie Gamsu performs Shrapnel, co written with Ash Flanders and produced by Kadimah Yiddish Theatre, from October 3 to 6 at the Hayes Theatre in Sydney.
 Tickets here.

 Comments